CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/ts_embedding_constraints.md

 Carries identity anchors, context profile hashes, worldview curvature hints, long-range referential stability.
 Extra fields: identity basin proximity, identity-based governance constraints, cross-turn coherence markers.

-IdOB is the only OB whose fields directly influence cross-turn manifold continuity.
+IdOB is the only OB whose fields persist across turns and directly influence manifold continuity; all other OB layers describe the structure of the current utterance only.

 ### **8.3.
 How Extra Fields Affect Manifold Location and Gradient**